 The type family was created as a part of the graduation project at Type West 2021 held online at Letterform Archive, San Francisco.

-In the beginning, we were encouraged to explore different tools and ideas.
+We were encouraged to explore different tools and ideas early on.
 I was exploring ways to twist the parallel pen and with the first sketches, I felt there could be something worth pursuing there.

 That first sketch quickly evolved into dynamic forms and a rhythmic texture.
 I translated this into a text style with the same skeleton and used those to inform a fourth italic style.